-The Members of the Association shall be those persons or organisations who hold a share in the Association and whose names are entered in the Register of Members.
-You are only eligible to apply for membership of the Association if you are a tenant occupying housing or accommodation provided by the Association under the terms of a Tenancy Agreement granted by the Association, or, where the Association admits prospective tenants into membership, if you are a prospective tenant.
-If the Association determines to admit prospective tenants into membership prospective tenants will be those persons fulfilling the relevant criteria determined by the Committee and whose names are entered in the register of prospective tenants.
-You can apply to the Association to dispose of, transfer or assign your Tenancy Agreement but this will be possible only if the Association consents in writing."
+The Members of the Association shall be those persons who hold a share in the Association and whose names are entered in the Register of Members.
+You are only eligible to apply for membership of the Association if you are a tenant occupying housing or accommodation provided by the Association under the terms of a Tenancy Agreement granted by the Association.
+You can apply to the Association to dispose of, transfer or assign your Tenancy Agreement but this will be possible only if the Association consents in writing.